leehambley/ruby-persistent-queue-classes/README.md

 and as such are relatively simple to implement in Ruby land, the backends however must support atomic read/write operations.

+## Sharing Queues Between Threads

+The queues memoize their internal connection/collection variables, etc - in certain race situations these can cause problems, because of that we use the `MonitorMixin` from Ruby 1.9 to synchonrize memoization between threads.

+Here's an example

 ## Collection Naming

 ### Redis